arindamnayak/ecommerceprototype/Ionic/README.md

-1)Follow the link for setting up ionic. http://ionicframework.com/docs/guide/installation.html
+1) Follow the link for setting up ionic. http://ionicframework.com/docs/guide/installation.html

 2) Check out the code from the repository.